mimoo/NoiseGo/noise/README.md

 This has use cases close to TLS: it encrypts communications between a client and a server.

-This software is currently in beta.
+**This software is currently in beta.
+You are advised not to use it in production.**

 ## documentation